CircuitData/CircuitData-Language/README.md

 ### Soldermask ("soldermask")
 Aliases: "solder mask", "sm", "solder resist", "green mask"

+A list of final soldermasks, can be more than one

 Data tag | Format | P | PD | PE | PR | C | Description
 ---------|--------|---|----|----|----|---|--------------
 *color* | List or Custom | O | O | O | O | O | This describes the color based on the name of the color; green, black, blue, red, white, yellow.
 If a specific color needs to be defined, this can be done with RGB or HEX in the `<custom><colors>` section.